cheshire-cat-ai/docs/README.md

 - the layers visible during the save of the draw.io files, will be the default visible layers when the diagram is opened

-- by default, the hooks shapes have to be visible.
+- by default, the hooks shapes have to be visible

+- the folder `mkdocs/assets/img/diagrams` contains the svg files used in the main diagram pages, in case you change the diagrams remember to update them.

 ### 🏗️ Build